volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 This `rootReducer` imports all separate reducer functions and combines them into one, which can be passed to the store.

- The next step is to add `counter` reducer.
+ The next step is to add a `counter` reducer.
 Create `src/store/counter/reducer.ts` with the following content:

 ```javascript
 import {